 Publisher: Warner Bros.
 Interactive Entertainment

-It’s easy to paint Back 4 Blood as a Left 4 Dead clone, especially since Turtle Rock worked on the original zombie multiplayer shooter.
-However, the developer wanted to separate itself a bit and integrated a card-based mechanic that either provides players with perks or really mucks up their day with gaming-changing corruptions.
+It’s easy to label Back 4 Blood as a Left 4 Dead clone, especially since Turtle Rock developed the original co-op shooter.
+However, the studio tried to differentiate it by adding a card-based mechanic that either provides perks or shakes up the match with unpredictable modifiers.

-Back 4 Blood is the type of game that must be played with others, despite the addition of a single player mode.
-It simply doesn’t land as well, partially thanks to the poor AI.
-But there’s nothing quite like maneuvering through a level full of zombie-like Ridden with a few friends by your side.
+Back 4 Blood really comes alive with others, despite the addition of a single-player mode.
+It simply doesn’t land as well alone, partially thanks to the weak AI.
+But there’s nothing quite like maneuvering through a level full of Ridden with a few friends at your side.

 20. Don’t Starve Together